Careers in Sociology, Social Science, and Ethnic Studies

 What can I do with a Sociology Degree?

 Boise State graduates in Sociology have taken jobs in many areas: juvenile rehabilitation, community organizing, non-profit organizations, police officers, and more.
 Some students go on to graduate school to complete master’s degrees or doctorates in a variety of fields.
 Recent Boise State graduates have chosen to do graduate work fields such as: law, public administration, sociology, communication, race and ethnic relations, and gender studies.
-The career center offers a comprehensive list here.
+The career center offers a comprehensive list on the Career Services website.

 To explore your options, take advantage of all the resources available to you: come talk to faculty during our office hours, and visit the Boise State Career Center.
-A free online resource that can help match your interests to a particular career can be found here.
+A free online resource that can help match your interests to a particular career can be on the Career Services Website.

 Why do a Sociology Undergraduate Degree?

 Many applied fields are grounded in sociological theories and concepts.
 Sociological research influences the way we think about work and organizational life, and enables us to discover new knowledge.
 Sociology is a valuable preparation for careers in modern organizational settings.